JdyL/top-comments/README.md

 This project is built using Forge and written in Javascript as a Confluence Macro.

-This was for Codegeist 2021 hackathon.
+This is for Codegeist 2021 hackathon.

 ## What can it do